3 Empire and Jim Crow

 St. Louis (Missouri) Globe-Democrat article concerning the dedication of a Mississippi, monument to Confederate soldiers in June 1891 mentions the “Lost Cause” in its headline.

 With white supremacy secured, prominent white southerners looked outward for support.
 New South boosters hoped to confront post-Reconstruction uncertainties by rebuilding the South’s economy and convincing the nation that the South could be more than an economically backward, race-obsessed backwater.
 To support this goal, they began to retell the history of the recent past.
 A kind of civic religion known as the “Lost Cause” glorified the Confederacy and romanticized the Old South.
 White southerners looked forward to a segregated future while simultaneously imagining a past inhabited by contented and loyal slaves, benevolent and generous masters, chivalric and honorable men, and pure and faithful southern belles.
 Secession, they began to claim, had not been about protecting the institution of slavery.
-Confederate soldiers had fought only for home and honor, not the continued ownership of human beings.
+Confederate soldiers had fought only for home and honor, not for the continued ownership of human beings.
 The New South, then, would be built physically with new technologies, new investments, and new industries, but would celebrate the political and social customs of the Old South.

 Lost Cause champions dominated the South.
 Women’s groups such as the United Daughters of the Confederacy joined with Confederate veterans to preserve a pro-Confederate past.
 They built Confederate monuments and celebrated Confederate veterans on Memorial Day.
 Across the South, towns erected statues of General Robert E. Lee and other Confederate figures.
 By the turn of the twentieth century, the idealized Lost Cause past was entrenched not only in the South but had gained credibility throughout the country.
 A generation of historians, from about 1900 to the 1930s, wrote histories that supported the Southern perspective.
-And in 1905, North Carolinian Thomas F. Dixon published a novel, The Clansman, which depicted the Ku Klux Klan as heroic defenders of the South against the corruption of African American and northern “carpetbag” misrule during Reconstruction.
+And in 1905, North Carolinian Thomas F. Dixon published a novel, The Clansman, which depicted the Ku Klux Klan as heroic defenders of the South against the corruption of African American and Northern “carpetbag” misrule during Reconstruction.
 In 1915, acclaimed film director David W. Griffith adapted Dixon’s novel into the groundbreaking blockbuster film, Birth of a Nation.
 The romanticized version of the antebellum South and the distortion of Reconstruction dominated popular imagination and the film almost singlehandedly rejuvenated the Ku Klux Klan.

 The Birth of a Nation poster